masnapp/zabbix/README.md

 <h2>Step 4:</h2>

-Now we need to create our resource that will hold our Zabbix container(s) In our case, we will host Zabbix on a Compute Enginer resource
+Now we need to create our resource that will hold our Zabbix container(s).
+In our case, we will host Zabbix on a Compute Instnace.
+In terraform the syntanx for this is ### google_compute_instance